Ethics

 You should leave stronger than you arrived.

-We measure our leadership by the capability that remains after we step back.
+We measure our work by the capability that remains after we step back.
 Our goal is not to become indispensable — it is to make you resilient without us.

 Durable systems matter more than visible advisors.